The latest Closing Bell podcast is available now - Fat Tail Daily

-Don’t forget to give us a thumbs up, and leave a comment to join the conversation…
+Don’t forget to give us a thumbs up or leave a comment to join the conversation.

 Best wishes,